sophie-sdsv/bi-take-home/README.md

 **Thank you showing your interest in a position at Easyship.
 This take home challenge has set of scenario based questions, please try to solve them using SQL.**

+---

-Following are the table structure that will be required for assignment completion :
+Following are the tables that will be required for assignment completion :

-Table containing list of all the clients Easyship has
+- Table containing list of all the clients Easyship has

 | es\_clients          |
 | -------------------- |